 The problem is, however, that these explanations cannot account for details people report remotely from their bodies at the times they are experiencing their NDEs.
-The further away from the location of the body, the more evidential it is.
+The further away from the location of the body, the more difficult it is to explain.
 Temporal lobe seizures, oxygen deprivation or hallucinogenic causes don’t explain knowledge of those details.

 At the end of the day, though, “the odd man out” is the naturalist, says Habermas.
 The various religions of the world provide ways to account for NDES.
-They all admit that here is an afterlife.
-But NDEs are really tough on the naturalists.
-Naturalists have no way to account for NDEs.
+They all admit that some sense of an afterlife exists, but NDEs are really tough on the naturalists.
+Naturalists have no present way to account for NDEs.